Dubuque County law enforcement focus on education, see glimmers of restlessness

 Law enforcement leaders of various agencies in Dubuque County say their officers are focusing more on education than citation for the few violations they have seen of pandemic response restrictions.

-The department heads told the Dubuque County Board of Supervisors this week that overall, businesses as well as individuals have heeded restrictions since Gov. Kim Reynolds's emergency declaration on March 17.
+The department heads told the Dubuque County Board of Supervisors this week that overall, businesses as well as individuals have heeded restrictions since Gov. Kim Reynolds’ emergency declaration on March 17.

 Dubuque County Sheriff Joe Kennedy reported a couple St. Patrick’s Day celebrations the day of the declaration going over, but said his department had received no calls since.